 On Friday 13 July, the International Dance Congress Panpapanpalya 2018 was held in Adelaide with 800 participants from 29 countries and speaking 16 languages, taking part.

 One of the projects developed a year ago and reaching its conclusion at the congress was a research and dance creation project known as Creative Gatherings.
-This is a collaboration between the University of Auckland, Queensland University of Technology, Australian Dance Council, Royal Academy of Dance, Australian Dance Theatre, SAHMRI and the Centre for Creative Health (CCH).
+This is a collaboration between the Centre for Creative Health, the University of Auckland, Queensland University of Technology, Australian Dance Council, Royal Academy of Dance, Australian Dance Theatre and SAHMRI (South Australia Health and Medical Research Institute).

 The results of the project are an academic research paper which will be published later this year and a creative performance called Dance Epidemic which was performed at the RAH and SAHMRI on Friday July 13.